Emergence of Unique Steady Edge States in Trapped Ultracold Atom Systems: Discussion of Results

 It is apparent that the emergence of these unique edge steady states will only depend on the number of atoms initially trapped at each edge of the harmonic potential array.
-In particular, right edge steady states will emerge if and only if $n_{L+1}>>n_1$, while left edge steady states will emerge if $n_1 ~ O(n_{L+1})$, even if $n_1< n_{L+1}$.
+In particular, right edge steady states will emerge if and only if $n_{L+1}>>n_1$, while left edge steady states will emerge if $n_1 \sim O(n_{L+1})$, even if $n_1< n_{L+1}$.
 However, for a given number $n_{L+1}$ of atoms trapped in the right edge of the harmonic potential array, one can only determine the number of atoms $n_1$ trapped in the left edge of the harmonic potential array that will ensure the emergence of right edge steady states by numerical evolution of the trapped ultracold atom open quantum system according to Eq. (\ref{masteqnharmonicarraytrappedultracoldatomoqs}).
-More importantly, the results show that the emergence of left edge steady states are favored by this open quantum system, considering that a greater range of values for $n_1$ will correspond to left edge steady states, even if $n_1 < n_{L+1}$.
-Determining why this is the case is beyond the scope of this study, and it is recommended that further investigations be carried out to establish the reason why left edge steady states are favored for this trapped ultracold atom open quantum system.
-Nonetheless, the results have a wide array of possible applications involving quantum transport of ultracold atoms, dissipative quantum state preparation, and quantum technologies such as dissipative quantum computing and quantum batteries, which require localized unique many-body steady states.
+More importantly, the results show that if the system parameters are chosen asymmetrically such that the Rabi frequencies and detunings $\Omega_j$ and $\Delta_j$ of the Raman lasers at the right edge of the system is less than the Rabi frequencies and detunings $\Omega_j$ and $\Delta_j$ of the Raman lasers at the left edge of the system, the emergence of left edge steady states are favored by this open quantum system, considering that a greater range of values for $n_1$ will correspond to left edge steady states, even if $n_1 < n_{L+1}$.
+The results have a wide array of possible applications involving quantum transport of ultracold atoms, dissipative quantum state preparation, and quantum technologies such as dissipative quantum computing and quantum batteries, which require localized unique many-body steady states.